mmb-irb/MDDB-workflow/README.md

 WARNING: Do not install the workflow module in this case.

 When packing a conda environment there must be no package installed in development mode.
-If the model workflow is installed in development mode (it can be checked with 'conda list model-workflow') then it must be uninstalled with 'pip uninstall model-workflow'.
+If the model workflow is installed in development mode (it can be checked with 'conda list model-workflow') then it must be uninstalled with 'pip uninstall model-workflow'.<br />
+<span style="color:blue">Don't worry, you can reinstall it later with just 'python MoDEL-workflow/setup.py develop'</span>

 Now pack the mwf environment with:

 `conda pack -n mwf`

 This will generate a file called 'mwf.tar.gz'.
 Copy this file in the remote machine where the workflow must me installed.
 Then go to that directory and run:

-`mkdir mwf`
+`mkdir mwf`<br />
 `tar -xzf mwf.tar.gz -C mwf`

 Activate the mwf environment: